 Images: (1) A simulated fiber driven by a 3D-stochastic process.
 (2) A simulated development of 150 fibers that perform a simple random walk.
-The fibers are not restricted to any layer, which differ only in the length of the step.
+The fibers are not restricted to any layer, but each layer allows only steps of a specific length.
 (3) Serotonergic fibers in the mouse insular cortex.
 Scale bar = 100 µm.

 Virtually all neural processes in the mammalian brain are embedded in a matrix of meandering fibers that release serotonin, a signaling molecule that dates back to the earliest multicellular life forms.
 The density of this "serotonergic" matrix varies across brain regions, and its perturbations can profoundly affect perception, emotional states, and transitions between wakefulness and sleep.
 In humans, altered densities of serotonin-releasing fibers have been associated with Autism Spectrum Disorder, prolonged exposure to MDMA ("Ecstasy"), and other conditons.

 It is currently assumed that brain regions use an unknown mechanism to actively build and maintain specific serotonergic fiber densities.
 We have introduced an alternative and more parsimonious hypothesis which states that region-specific densities arise as a mathematical consequence of the stochastic behavior of individual fibers, with no global supervision (Janusonis (2017) Serotonin in space: Understanding single fibers.
 ACS Chemical Neuroscience 8: 893-896).

 In the project, we investigate the 3D-stochastic process that drives single serotonergic fibers.
 This collaborative effort brings together experimental neurobiology, computer image analysis, and stochastic mathematics.

 The project is supported by the California NanoSystems Institute and the National Institute of Mental Health